Lucky123-cloud/Lucky123-cloud/README.md

 ---

 ## Currently Exploring
-- Microservices & Distributed Systems and mastery of Go, I find Go really interesting
+- Microservices (Youtube - Neso Academy, MIT 6.824: Distributed Systems)
-- Cloud Infrastructure Automation (Kubernetes, Terraform)
+- AWS and GCP from ALX Kenya
-- API Optimization & System Scaling
+- API Optimization & System Scaling - Reading artcles
-  N/B - I guess we never try to learn everything, there has always been some peace by not knowing a lot, however we can try to know what helps us not just everything
+- Data Structures and Algorithm - Reading a book called Grokking Algorithms by  Aditya Y Bhargava N/B - I guess we never try to learn everything, there has always been some peace by not knowing a lot, however we can try to know what helps us not just everything

 ---